Free Consultation

 Defenses

 If you were charged with driving while high, do not assume that your fate is sealed.
 Doing nothing or pleading guilty on your own is a mistake.
 While you may believe a conviction is a foregone conclusion, you could well be wrong.
-Indeed, without having your case reviewed by an experienced lawyer, you may be missing possible defenses to and holes in the prosecution’s case.
+Indeed, without having your case reviewed by an experienced Phoenix criminal defense lawyer, you may be missing possible defenses and holes in the prosecution’s case.

-At Feldman & Royle, we understand what needs to be done, and we will fight to make sure your rights are protected.
+At Feldman & Royle, our Phoenix marijuana lawyer understands what needs to be done, and we will fight to make sure your rights are protected.
 Contact us to schedule a free consultation.

 Our Past Results